 Himachal rain: Migrant couple found dead in Shimla, IMD issues flash flood warning

+Couple found dead in Shimla as heavy rain triggers landslides, blocking 530 roads in Himachal Pradesh, including the Shimla-Chandigarh highway.

-With 200 more roads blocked, a total of 530 roads in Himachal Pradesh, including the highway connecting Shimla and Chandigarh shut at Chaki Mor near Parwanoo due to landslides
+Strap: With 200 more roads blocked, a total of 530 roads in Himachal Pradesh, including the highway connecting Shimla and Chandigarh blocked at Chaki Mor near Parwanoo due to landslides

 The couple, identified as Jhalu Oraon of Jharkhand and his wife Rajkumari Devi, were found dead in their shanty at Shol village in Baldeyan area of Shimla district.

-The IMD has issued an orange alert for heavy rain across the state and flash flood warning in nine districts of Shimla, Sirmaur, Kangra, Chamba, Mandi, Hamirpur, Solan, Bilaspur and Kullu.
+The IMD has issued an orange alert for continued heavy rains on Wednesday and Thursday, with a yellow alert for August 25 and 26 and flash flood warning in nine districts of Shimla, Sirmaur, Kangra, Chamba, Mandi, Hamirpur, Solan, Bilaspur and Kullu.

-Bilaspur received 181mm of rainfall since Tuesday evening followed by Berthin 160 mm, Shimla 132 mm, Mandi 118 mm, Sundernagar 105 mm, Palampur 91 mm, Solan 77 mm.
-Heavy rains are still continuing in several districts.
+Meteorological records reveal that heavy rainfall battered various parts of the state, with Bilaspur receiving 181 mm of rainfall, followed by Berthin with 160 mm, Shimla with 132 mm, Mandi with 118 mm, Sundernagar with 105 mm, Palampur with 91 mm, and Solan with 77 mm of rainfall.
+The weather office had issued a red alert for eight districts, predicting heavy to very heavy rainfall, and subsequent flash flood risks.

-All schools and colleges have been closed for two days beginning Wednesday in Shimla, Mandi and Solan districts.
+As a precautionary measure, schools and colleges have been closed for two days in Shimla, Mandi, and Solan districts.

 With 200 more roads blocked, a total of 530 roads in the state are now shut.
 The Shimla-Kalka national highway 5 connecting Shimla and Chandigarh was again blocked near Chaki Mor near Parwanoo due to a fresh landslide.
 NH 21 (Mandi-Kullu road) was blocked near Pandoh and traffic has been diverted, while NH 154 (Mandi-Pathankot) was also blocked, according to the State Emergency Operation Centre.